ShiftyKitty/MS3-FruGaol/TESTING.md

 - Fix: Now fixed.
 Have introduced image preview window so user can see image they have selected

 ## Outstanding Bugs:
 - Unfortunately could not find a way to allow files with gap in name to be uploaded to the app.
-Have included if statement that if this occurs the user will have to rename file.
+Have included if statement that if this occurs the user will be prompted to rename file.

 - Initial plans was to have both Business users and Consumer users login through the same portal however was unable to crack this.
 System (and me most likely) were unable to distinguish between the different users.
 To counteract this I made 2 seperate login portals for each user to login through (see below)
 ![login_portal_issue](testing_img_docs/user_stories/login.png)